|Minister: Rev. Matthew Penny

 Parish Nurse: Jan Linner Accessibility – Please enter at the south side of the church off of Beattie Street to access our lift.

 Rt.
-Rev. Jordan Cantwell was the 42nd moderator of The United Church of
+Rev. Jordan Cantwell was the 42nd moderator of The United Church of Canada.

 If Mission & Service giving is already a regular part of your life, thank you so much!
 If you have not given, please join me in making Mission & Service giving a regular part of your life of faith.
 Loving our neighbour is at the heart of our Mission & Service.

 Watch the ‘Bells’ practise for our Sunday Service.